Rock Radio Scrapbook

 Time: 7:54

-By the mid-1980s, many of North America's legendary Top 40 stations were either gone or going.
-WKBW was in the latter category.
-An early crack in the music armour came in 1983, when 'KB hired talk show legend John Otto away from WGR and later added syndicated talk show programming in evenings.
+An early crack in 'KB's armour came in 1983, when 'KB hired talk show legend John Otto away from WGR and later added syndicated talk show programming in evenings.
 Local music programming on 'KB (now known as WWKB) ended in 1988 with the introduction of a satellite oldies service.
 By 1989, 'KB had a 24-hour business news format.
 'KB's music era was gone, but not forgotten.
 On Jan.
 27, 2003, 'KB literally came back from the dead as a new oldies format debuted there featuring 'KB mainstays Dan Neaverth, Tom Donahue, Hank Nevins and Jackson Armstrong.
 But that revival ended suddenly in February, 2006, when WWKB switched to talk programming.

 Even in its last years, 'KB was still a great music station with personalities like Dan Neaverth, Tom Shannon, Tom Donahue and Craig Matthews.
 They did not go quietly into the night.
-Long-time 'KB mainstay Bob MacRae was still playing the day's top tunes when this aircheck was made, in 1984.
+Long-time 'KB mainstay Bob McCrae was still playing the day's top tunes when this aircheck was made, in 1984.

 Hear it here.